-NURS 3112 Pharmacology I (2 credit hours)

-First in a two course series that presents principles of pharmacology for use in therapeutic regimes.
+NURS 3112 Pathophysiology & Pharmacology I (2 credit hours) - Note: Pharmacology I in Original Program First in a two course series that presents principles of pharmacology for use in therapeutic regimes.
 Responsibilities of the nurse including safe and patients centered administration of drugs, as well as monitoring and evaluating therapeutic effectiveness are covered.
 Information regarding each of the major drug categories is included along with methods for dosage calculation.
 Pre-requisite: Admission into upper division nursing courses.